santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Workshops/Workshop 4.md

 > Argue that since sorting n elements takes $O(n \cdot \log n)$ time in the worst case in the comparison model, any comparison based algorithm for constructing a binary search tree from an arbitrary list of n elements take  $O(n \cdot \log n)$ time in the worst case.
 >
 > **Answer:**
+> We want to prove that there is no comparison-based algorithm that can construct a binary search tree faster than O(n log n) time in the worst case.
 >